OctopusDeploy/docs/docs/getting-started/first-runbook-run/define-the-runbook-process.md

 ---
-title: Defining the runbook process
+title: Defining the runbook process for workers
-description: Step by step guide on how to define a runbook process in Octopus Deploy.
+description: Step by step guide on how to define a runbook process to run on Workers in Octopus Deploy.
 position: 40
 hideInThisSection: true
 ---